AVEVA/PI-Connector-for-UFL-Samples/ini/README.md

 ##Getting Started

 You will need a development/test PI System and the PI Connector for UFL (the samples were tested with version 1.0.0.41).
+The Python scripts have been tested with Python 3.5.1

 ##Licensing